-Day Three more Savannah
+Day Three More Savannah

 Today I had made reservations for dinner nearby again within walking distance from the resort.
-But until dinner I wanted to walk in the other direction of Savannah and see what I could find, and experience firsthand.
+But until dinner, I wanted to walk in the other direction of Savannah and see what I could find, and experience firsthand.

-This next museum that was within walking distance was one I would not have gone to had it not been on my way.
+This next museum that was within walking distance was one I would not have gone to have it not been on my way.
 It was the museum for the founder of the Girl Scouts.
 Juliette Gordon Low was the founder of Girl Scouts of the USA.
 Inspired by the work of Lord Baden-Powell, founder of Boy Scouts, she joined the Girl Guide movement in England, forming her own group of Girl Guides there in 1911.
 (Wikipedia was the source).

 Turns out this was interesting and if you have any loved one that was or is a girl scout it is worth a visit.
 Just a few blocks over from the resort it is something anyone with a deep connection to the girl scouts will enjoy.
-For me I was just said not to see my favorite cookie on hand.
+For me, I was just said not to see my favorite cookie on hand.

 If you knew me, you would understand that I am just literally walking down the road in town here and checking things out.
 So, the next stop was as out of character as the girl scout founder museum for me.
 It was a local Psychic.
-If you look on Google Maps, you can see how I ended up here and I was like hey I have only done this once before and it was in Universal Studios so why not have some fun and try it with a full-time person who does readings or whatever.
+If you look on Google Maps, you can see how I ended up here I was like hey I have only done this once before and it was in Universal Studios so why not have some fun and try it with a full-time person who does readings or whatever.